A. Kodandarami Reddy: Personal life

 Reddy was born near Nellore, in a small beach town Mypadu, into an agricultural family.
 Reddy is married to Bharathi.
-Their elder son, Sunil Reddy, is a business man-turned-actor, in Tamil cinema.
+Their elder son, Sunil Reddy, is a businessman-turned-actor in Tamil cinema.
 He made his film debut, in Seethakaathi (2018), in which he played a negative role.
 He directed the 2007 film, Godava, under his home production, to launch his second son, Vaibhav Reddy.

 Reddy made around 94 movies and almost 90% of them were successful.
 He was also one of the foremost directors, who introduced Ilaiyaraaja to give music for big budget films, in Telugu cinema.
 His films: Abhilasha, Challenge, Kirathakudu, Rakshasudu, and Kondaveeti Donga were big musical hits of the Chiranjeevi-Reddy-Ilaiyaraaja-Yandamuri Veerendranath combination.
 He was primarily responsible for Chiranjeevi's Supreme Hero and Mega Star monikers, which started with Khaidi, that released just a few months after Abhilasha, in 1983.
 Afterwards, he went on to make several blockbusters with Chiranjeevi.
 The pair earned great reputation with action and thriller films in Telugu cinema.